atadas10/Learn-SQL/sql-best-practises.md

   Use EXISTS for checking the existence of rows, which is generally faster than using COUNT(*).

-> **:snowflake: Tip:** This reduces Snowflake compute costs by quickly identifying the presence of records without scanning the entire dataset, thus improving query performance and efficiency.
+> **Snowflake Optimization:** This reduces Snowflake compute costs by quickly identifying the presence of records without scanning the entire dataset, thus improving query performance and efficiency.

 - **Good Example**